Anthony Allen Shore: Early life

 Shore was born in Rapid City, South Dakota, to Robert and Deanna Shore.
-His parents were both in the military, and the family, which grew to include Shore and two younger sisters Laurel and Gina, moved frequently; they eventually settled in Houston, Texas.
+His parents were both in the military, and the family, which grew to include Shore and two younger sisters Laurel and Gina, moved frequently; they eventually settled in Houston.
 Shore's parents fought constantly and engaged in extramarital affairs before finally divorcing in 1976.
 He later claimed that his father frequently beat him, and that his mother molested him when he was 13.
 He exhibited antisocial behavior from a young age, killing a neighbor's cat and harassing and molesting his female classmates and, sometimes, younger friends of his sisters.

-He married Gina Lynn Worley in 1983 and they had two daughters; Amber and Tiffany.
-The couple later divorced a decade later.
-He married Amy Lynch in 1997, and divorced after she accused him of abuse.
-At his murder trial, Anthony's daughters would later say their father drugged, abused, and raped them.
+In 1983, Shore married Gina Lynn Worley; Shore and Worley had two daughters, Amber and Tiffany.
+The couple divorced a decade later.

+Shore married Amy Lynch in 1997; they divorced after she accused him of abuse.
+At his murder trial, Shore's daughters testified that their father drugged, abused, and raped them.

 Murders and assaults

 Laurie Lee Tremblay

 Shore's first known victim was 15-year-old Laurie Tremblay, whom he killed on September 26, 1986.
-Tremblay was walking to school when she was attacked.
-After attempting to sexually assault her, Shore strangled Tremblay.
-Her body was dumped behind a Mexican restaurant in Houston.
+Tremblay was walking to school when Shore attacked her.
+After attempting to sexually assault her, Shore strangled her.
+He dumped her behind a Mexican restaurant in Houston.